We may earn a commission through product links on this page. But we only recommend stuff we love.

 A pair of antlers on a mannequin head

-I recently dressed as the Antler Queen for my Yellowjackets-themed 30th birthday party, so lucky for you, I already have some tips and tricks!
-After a failed attempt at making my own antler crown, I went with Etsy.
-There are some very realistic — and therefore expensive — options like this $110 antler crown.
+After a failed attempt at making my own antler crown for my birthday last year, I went with Etsy.
+There are some very realistic — and therefore expensive — options like this $125 antler crown.
 I went with something less realistic but both cheaper and also less obtrusive.
 I didn’t want to be knocking into people or things with giant antlers, so this $33 crown was for me.
+At $89, I found a glam one that falls in the middle of that price range.

-I shopped around ASOS for a 90s-style floral dress and found one that was cute and comfortable for $34.
-If you want something a little closer to the style Lottie actually wears when we first see her place antlers atop her head (which, if you remember correctly, was actually Laura Lee’s dress!), look for a white dress with pink flowers that buttons up.
+To channel season one’s Doomcoming, pair the antler crown with a floral dress.
+If you want something as close as possible to the style Lottie actually wears when we first see her place antlers atop her head (which, if you remember correctly, was actually Laura Lee’s dress!), look for a white dress with pink flowers that buttons up.
 The goal is a Laura Ashley-style dress without paying Laura Ashley prices.

 Lottie wears an antler crown in Yellowhackets

-And don’t forget the most important part: fake blood.
+On that note, no matter what path you take here, fake blood is really going to take the costume to the next cannibal level.
 I somehow always own at least a few tubes of fake blood at all times.
 You never know when you might need to whip up a last minute costume, and fake blood comes in handy for that.
 Slather some on your faces to make it look like your crew has just finished a tasty meal.
+Spirit Halloween has a lot of fake blood options, but I like the spray-on best ($8).

 Soccer Yellowjackets Halloween Costume